 A guide to overriding template files in Uncanny Groups.

-As of Uncanny LearnDash Enrollment Codes version 3.0.3, developers can edit template files in an upgrade-safe way using overrides.
+Uncanny Codes 3.0.3 and later allows developers to edit template files in an upgrade-safe way using overrides.
 Copy the template file into a directory within your theme named /uncanny-codes/, keeping the same file and folder structure but removing the /templates/ subdirectory.
 For example, to override the Codes registration form, copy: wp-content/plugins/uncanny-learndash-codes/src/templates/frontend-user-registration-form.php to wp-content/themes/yourtheme/uncanny-codes/frontend-user-registration-form.php The copied file will now override the default.
 Warning: Do not edit these files within the the Uncanny Codes plugin itself, as they are overwritten during the upgrade process and any customizations will be lost.
 Customizations should only be attempted by experienced developers, as we cannot provide support for custom code.

 Uncanny Continuing Education Credits integrates with the Learner Transcript module in the Uncanny LearnDash Toolkit Pro by adding a column that shows credits earned or credits available for each course in which the user is enrolled.
 In the screenshot above, credits have been renamed to “Hours” (in the Uncanny CEU plugin settings).
 To use this functionality: Enable and set up the Learner Transcript module of the Uncanny LearnDash Toolkit Pro.
 Install and activate the Uncanny Continuing Education Credits plugin.
 The column will automatically be added to the transcript.